dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 ==========================================

-Through experience, reading, and thinking a lot on my own I've come to appreciate Yujun's style of refactoring much more.
+Through experience, reading, and thinking a lot on my own I've come to appreciate Yujun's style of refactoring much more over time.
 I think I understand better now how important such work is to the sustained health of a codebase.
 But even though I appreciate the *intent*, there remains the question of what the end result should be.

 A mantra that many of us have heard is that "good code should read like prose"--a quote I want to attribute to [Donald Knuth](http://en.wikipedia.org/wiki/Donald_Knuth), but I could be wrong--and